sf-wdi-25/express_self_api/README.md

 * Your API should implement POST to create new items and add them to the collection.
   * `POST /api/jsnow/swords` with a body `{name: 'Long Claw', material: 'Valyrian Steel'}` should add a new sword to the array of swords.
+  * If a user ran the above and then ran `GET /api/jsnow/swords` they should expect to see the new sword in the output.

 ### DELETE